 There are so many issues with Lagos – the traffic, the population, the high cost of living, and the stress.

 But to win in the struggle to land a job, you need to look beyond that.
 You must focus on what you stand to gain if you make that leap instead.

-This is the path I walked, leaving a comfy 3-bedroom apartment in Aba to squat with a friend in a self-contain at Ikeja.
+This is the path I walked, leaving a comfy 3-bedroom apartment in Aba to squat with a friend in a self-contained apartment at Ikeja.

-I look back on the experience and am glad I took that bold step…
+I reflect on the experience today and am glad I took that bold step.

 So, you have changed your mindset.
 You have developed yourself through self-education.
 And you have also left your comfort zone behind.